smithwrites/paapi/docs/index.md

     <div class="govuk-grid-row">
       <div class="govuk-grid-column-one-third-from-desktop govuk-!-margin-bottom-8">
         <h2 class="govuk-heading-l">Collecting data</h2>
-        <p>Explore how we plan to get planning data from sources, the tools we have in place, and future plans for collecting data.</p>
+        <p>How we plan to get planning data, the tools we have in place, and future plans for collecting data.</p>
         <a href="/collecting-data/" class="govuk-button">Collecting data</a>
       </div>
       <div class="govuk-grid-column-one-third-from-desktop govuk-!-margin-bottom-8">